 To read the meter or inspect and repair our equipment, we need access to your property and may need to enter the premises, so please keep the path to the electricity meter clear.
 Providing us with access to the meter is your responsibility.
 If accessing the meter is an ongoing issue, we may require the meter to be relocated at your expense.

 You're responsible for all tree trimming and tree and brush removal for the overhead power lines on your property that serve only your home or business.
 According to the Ontario Electrical Safety Code, clearances between trees and power lines must be one metre for secondary lines and four metres for primary lines.
-The diagrams below show the difference between primary and secondary lines.

 A copy of the Ontario Electrical Safety Code may be obtained from the Electrical Safety Authority.